jschenthu/GM-Loss/README.md

 See Table 2 in the paper for reference.

 # Kernel Density
 The code implements the computation of the detection AUC-ROC score for semi white-box FGSM attack on a ResNet50 pretrained on the ImageNet dataset with Softmax+KD detection.
+The AUC-ROC score should be around 74%.

 The code is tested on 4 Titan X gpus.

+Please download the ImageNet training and validation sets and extract them to <ImageNet Dataset Folder>.

 To obtain the AUC-ROC score, simply run the following command.
-The ROC is around 74.9.

 ```shell
 CUDA_VISIBLE_DEVICES=0,1,2,3 python ROC.py --data <ImageNet Dataset Folder>